ShelterBox responded in the Philippines after Super Typhoon Rai (known locally as Typhoon Odette) caused widespread devastation in December 2021.

 At its peak, the typhoon had max sustained winds of 195kmph (120mph) with gusts of up to 240kmph (150mph).
 Strong winds extended outwards 480km from the centre.

 After the initial landfall, Odette continued to downgrade in severity and exited the Philippine area of responsibility on 18 December.

-539,000 weren displaced.
-The death toll was over 400 people and reports suggest over 800,000 homes had been damaged or destroyed.
-In total, about 7 million people had been affected.
+539,000 were displaced.
+The death toll was over 400 and reports suggest over 800,000 homes were damaged or destroyed.
+In total, about 7 million people were affected.